OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/GPS-Expansion.md

 <!-- // intro to the gps expansion - has a ublox chip and an antenna that allows you to pickup information from GPS satellites
 // communicates with the Omega serially through USB -->

 The GPS Expansion for the is a USB-based expansion that allows your Omega to pinpoint its location using both GPS as well as China’s Beidou satellite positioning systems.
 It comes with an on-board GPS antenna as well as a built-in u.FL connector to attach your own antenna.
+It features:

+* 1.8m accuracy
+* 66 search channels
+* 22 tracking channels
-It provides up to 1.8m accuracy, 66 search channels, 22 tracking channels, -165 dBM sensitivity and up to 10Hz update rate.
+* -165 dBM sensitivity
+* up to 10Hz update rate.

 ### The Hardware